Is Kung Foo Gluten Free?

 However, at less than 5ppm (or 0.5mg/100g of beer), Kung Foo easily meets the criteria for Low Gluten products.

-Still confused?
-Send us an email as firstname.lastname@example.org
+Any questions?
+Please feel free to send us an email as firstname.lastname@example.org